A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Estimation based on orthogonalized functions

 \subsection{Estimation}

-Let $\mu_0$ satisfy (\ref{MainMoment}) for (possibly vector-valued) functions $u_1,\ldots, u_N$.
-We assume that the $u_i$, for all $i=1,...,N$, are Neyman-orthogonal to order $q$ with respect to $\eta_i$, in the sense of Definition \ref{def_ortho}.
+Let $\mu_0$ satisfy (\ref{MainMoment}) for a (possibly vector-valued) function $u$.
+We assume that $u$ is Neyman-orthogonal to order $q$ with respect to $\eta_i$, in the sense of Definition \ref{def_ortho}.
 Suppose that we have access to preliminary estimators $\widehat{\eta}_1,\ldots, \widehat{\eta}_N$ of the nuisance parameters that are independent of the data $Z_1,\ldots,Z_N$.
 If $\eta_{i0}$ is defined as the solution to a moment condition involving the same data, estimation based on sample-splitting, combined with cross-fitting (see, e.g., \citealp{NeweyRobins2017}), can be applied.
 When the observations are independent this is conventional.
 For situations where the data are dependent, modified sample-splitting strategies are available (see, e.g., \citealp{semenova2023inference}).

 We estimate $\mu_0$ by the GMM estimator

 where $W$ is a chosen symmetric positive-definite matrix, $\lVert u \rVert_W = \sqrt{u^\top W \, u}$, and $\widehat{\theta}$ is an estimator of $\theta_0$.